iDevelop25/simpleRangePrice/README.md

 - Responsive
 - Mobile First
 - JS
+- NPM

 ## Demo
-If you want to see the demo of this proyect deployed, you can visit [Range](https://idev-nucleus-hmtl-css.netlify.app/)
+If you want to see the demo of this proyect deployed, you can visit [Range](https://idev-rangeprice-sass-bootstrap.netlify.app)

 ## Preview
 #